 - In the From DB Catalog drop-down list, select the catalog in the database which contains the tables/views/synonyms you want to use in the imported SQL.

 - Create the statement of the imported SQL.
 You can write the SQL statement directly in the text panel, paste it from an outside editor, or import it from an SQL file.
-Use the buttons on the toolbar above the text panel to help write the SQL statement.
-If you want to bookmark a line so that you can search for it easily later, select Add Bookmark.
-Select Check to check whether there are errors in the SQL statement.
+Make use of the buttons on the toolbar above the text panel to help write the SQL statement.
+If you want to bookmark a line so that you can search for it easily later, select the Add Bookmark button .
+Select the Check button to check whether there are errors in the SQL statement.